SkylineCommunications/dataminer-docs/connector-help/connector_help/AMWA_NMOS_IS-04.md

 #### HTTP Main Connection

-This driver uses an HTTP connection and requires the following input during element creation:
+This connector uses an HTTP connection and requires the following input during element creation:

 HTTP CONNECTION:

 - **IP address/host**: The polling IP or URL of the destination.
 - **IP port**: The IP port of the destination.
-- **Device address**: \[The bus address of the device.
-If the proxy server has to be bypassed, specify *BypassProxy*.\]
+- **Device address**: The bus address of the device.
+If the proxy server has to be bypassed, specify *BypassProxy*.

 ### Initialization